Tropical contractions to integral affine manifolds with singularities

 We also show that if an IAMS $B$ satisfies some condition ($B$ is \emph{quasi-simple} (\pref{df:quasi})), then the IAMS $B$ can locally be produced by a tropical contraction.
 (For instance, if the IAMS $B$ is simple in the sense of Gross--Siebert program (\cite[Definition 1.60]{MR2213573}), then it is quasi-simple.)
 Furthermore, if the IAMS $B$ satisfies some stronger condition ($B$ is \emph{very simple} (\pref{df:quasi})), then the tropical contraction satisfies a good condition ($\delta$ is very good (\pref{df:local-contraction})) which is necessary for \pref{cr:cohisom}.
 That is the second main result. \begin{theorem} Let $B$ be a quasi-simple IAMS.
 Then for any point $x \in B$, there exists a neighborhood $U_x \subset B$ of $x$, a local model of tropical contractions $\delta \colon V \to U$, and a homeomorphism from $U_x$ to $U$, which is an integral isomorphism on the complement of the singular loci.
 Furthermore, when $B$ be a very simple IAMS, the local model of tropical contraction $\delta \colon V \to U$ is very good in the sense of \pref{df:local-contraction} and $V$ is a tropical manifold. \end{theorem} In this article, we call a space that is locally isomorphic to the Bergman fan of a matroid a \emph{tropical manifold} (\pref{df:trop-mfd}).

-Main examples we have in mind are tropical Calabi--Yau varieties.
-Let $R$ be a discrete valuation ring and $k$-algebra with algebraically closed residue class field $k$.
+Main examples that we have in mind are tropical Calabi--Yau complete intersections.
+Let $R$ be a discrete valuation ring and $k$-algebra with algebraically closed residue class field $k$, and $K$ be the quotient field of $R$.
 Let further $\Delta \subset M_\bR$ be a reflexive polytope, and $\Delta =\Delta_1+ \cdots + \Delta_r$ be a nef partition.
-From this with some additional data, Gross \cite{MR2198802} constructed a toric degeneration $f \colon \scX \to \Spec R$ of Calabi--Yau varieties of Batyrev--Borisov \cite{MR1463173}, and its dual intersection complex $B^{\check{h}}_\nabla$.
+From this with some additional data, Gross \cite{MR2198802} constructed a toric degeneration $f \colon \scX \to \Spec R$ of Calabi--Yau complete intersections of Batyrev--Borisov \cite{MR1463173}, and its dual intersection complex $B^{\check{h}}_\nabla$ as a subset of $N_\bR$.
 We recall the construction in \pref{sc:tcy}.
+Let further $\trop \lb X \rb \subset N_\bR$ denote the tropicalization of the base change $f' \colon X \to \Spec K$ of the toric degeneration $f \colon \scX \to \Spec R$ to $K$.
 The following is the third main result: